Hiyazcool/Catalyst/HiyazUtils/README.txt

 		is it using non ref types?
 		is it because I am using a ref then a non ref???????????????? is it because I am stupid (Probably)
+			I believe it has to do with with the Template regard the args as non Ref or OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO
+				IT ALWAYS HAPPENS AFTER THE SIMPLIFY RETURN VALUE GOES OUT OF SCOPE I THINK Idk
 	Learning Events / Setting up Events for Game Engine Unique/Smart Pointers
 		Going to be Frustrating TBH